-All individuals must complete the Department approved training on Community Participation Support by 7/1/18.
+All individuals must complete the Department approved training on Community Participation Support prior to rendering Community Participation Support services.

 Enhanced levels of service are based on the participant's behavioral or medical support needs.
 Individuals providing enhanced levels of service to participants who do not require a nurse to provide the enhanced level of service must have one of the following certificates or degrees:

-• NADD Competency-Based Clinical Certification.

-- NADD Competency-Based Direct-Support Professional Certification. - Registered Behavior Technician. - Certified Nursing Assistant. - Board Certified Assistant Behavior Analyst.

-• Bachelor's Degree or higher in Psychology, Education, Special Education, Counseling, Social Work or Gerontology.
+- NADD Competency-Based Dual Diagnosis Certification. - NADD Competency-Based Direct-Support Professional Certification. - Registered Behavior Technician. - Certified Nursing Assistant. - Board Certified Assistant Behavior Analyst. - Bachelor's Degree or higher in Psychology, Education, Special Education, Counseling, Social Work, Gerontology or Therapeutic Recreation.

-Individuals must meet the following standards:

-1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
+Individuals must meet the following standards regardless of provider service location: 1.
+Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.